alforiva1970/siliceo-bridge/docs/ENG/Installation_Guide_EN.md

 **What happens:**
 - Your message appears in the Siliceo Bridge window
-- Siliceo Bridge sends it to Claude in the open tab
+- Siliceo Bridge sends it to the selected model (Claude or ChatGPT)
-- Claude responds
+- The model responds
 - The response appears in Siliceo Bridge
 - Everything is saved in the browser (localStorage)